ims-systems-00/ims-kb/README.md

 ## Contribution guidelines

+### How to do amend documentation?

+Comming soon...
 ### Get your works published?

 Always create branches with a name link this: **docs/anything-dash-seperated-like-this**.
 You can create branches according to your convenience.